vayospot/vayospot/README.md

 Greetings!
 I am Victor Ayomipo :bust_in_silhouette:.

-I am a Programmer, a Technial writer, and a Conqueror of new technologies.
+I am a Programmer, a Technical writer, and a Conqueror of new technologies.

 As you browse through my portfolio, you'll see firsthand the passion and dedication I bring to every project.